 With the right coverage, you can take care of unforeseen financial damages so your business can stay afloat.
 Here are some of the top options:

-• Bail bond insurance: Perhaps the most important insurance your bail bond business will need.
-Even though the chances of a defendant failing to show in their court hearing is small, you never know when it might happen, and is covered by a reputable bail bond insurance company will alleviate your liabilities because the bail will be shouldered by them.
+Bail bond insurance — Perhaps the most important insurance your bail bond business will need.
+Even though the chances of a defendant failing to show up in their court hearing are small, you never know when it might happen, and being covered by a reputable bail bond insurance company will alleviate your liabilities because the bail will be shouldered by them.

 As opening day nears, prepare for launch by reviewing and improving some key elements of your business.